Clinical Research Coordinator Discussion

 We offer grant support to maximize your prospect for funding success on your next grant application.
 Our team of experts can offer guidance in all facets of grant development and the submission process.

-The Research Program for Medical Students is sponsored by the Office of the Associate Dean for Research and Graduate Education and allows USC SOM medical students to conduct research under the direction of an established scientist.
-This 8-week research experience constitutes an important element of a well-rounded medical education where students will learn how basic research integrates with clinical practice, moving science from “bench-to-bedside."
+The Student Opportunities for Academic Achievement through Research (SOAR) program is sponsored by the Office of the Associate Dean for Research and Graduate Education and allows USC SOM medical students to conduct research under the direction of an established scientist.
+This full-time, 8-week research experience constitutes an important element of a well-rounded medical education where students will learn how basic research integrates with clinical practice, moving science from “bench-to-bedside."

 TRANSFORM SC is a statewide pediatric clinical trials network funded by a National Institute of Health (NIH) grant to boost participation in research for children and families across South Carolina.
 The grant places particular emphasis on clinical research to better understand and improve health outcomes for children and families living in rural and medically underserved areas of the state, which is critically important to states like South Carolina.